API-AutoFlow/Documentations/docs/tutorials/course-1-basics/lesson-6-resuable-action-file-data.md

 ### Course 1: Getting started with API AutoFlow

-# Lesson 6: Reusable Custom Actions
+# Lesson 6: Reusable Custom Actions, Files, and Data.
+Cut and Paste Configurations

+## Cut and Paste Configuration

 Content will be updated soon.